What different types of communities exist, and how do the people in our communities impact us?

 In 2014, Chance and poet/singer-songwriter Jamila Woods collaborated with Chicago native trumpeter Nico Segal (formerly known as Donnie Trumpet) and the band Social Experiment to release the single “Sunday Candy” off of the joint album Surf.
 The song serves as an ode to a very special member of Chance’s community–his grandmother–and how the church community reminds him of her love, safety, and support.

-In this lesson, students will consider the many kinds of communities that exist, and reflect on their own special ties to a community they are a part of.
-After watching the video for “Sunday Candy,” and hearing the poetry of Chicago-based Kevin Coval, students will hold their own poetry slam featuring poems about community.
+In this lesson, students will consider the many kinds of communities that exist, and reflect on the types of communities they are involved in After watching the video for “Sunday Candy,” hearing the poetry of Chicago-based Gwendolyn Brooks, and viewing the work of artist Faith Ringgold, students will create visual artworks representing their own communities.

 - Know (knowledge):